A Comprehensive Guide to Advanced Primary Care Management (APCM)

 1. Patient eligibility: Medicare patients with zero, one, or multiple chronic condition(s) may qualify for APCM, making the program essentially available to all Medicare enrollees.
 More specific billing codes are available for patients with two or more chronic conditions or Qualified Medicare Beneficiary status.

-2. Use of EHR and screening tools: Many practices use electronic health records (EHRs) to identify APCM-eligible patients automatically, particularly those who may benefit from ongoing care management, including frequent hospital visits or medication adherence challenges.
+2. Use of EHR and screening tools: Many practices use EHR to identify APCM-eligible patients automatically, particularly those who may benefit from ongoing care management, including frequent hospital visits or medication adherence challenges.

 3. Understanding billing codes for different levels of care: Different APCM billing codes (G0556, G0557, G0558) support varying levels of care, so be sure to match each patient's needs to the correct code for accurate billing and compliance